centrahq/api-documentation/user/pages/04.guides/02.erp-integration/docs.md

 Creates or updates warehouses in Centra.

-[notice-box=info]In most cases your shouldn’t create new warehouses if Centra already has warehouses setup.
+[notice-box=info]In most cases your shouldn’t create new warehouses if Centra already has warehouses set up.
 Consult the ID conversion table instead.[/notice-box]

 This operation is optional.
 If you simply send stock numbers to a warehouse `<id>` in the next example without creating warehouses first, the warehouses will be created automatically.